Grants

 Teacher Preparation Affordability Scholarship Program

-The purpose of the Act is to encourage eligible New Mexico students to attend and complete an accredited public education department-approved teacher preparation program at a New Mexico public post-secondary educational institution or a tribal college by providing a scholarship opportunity.
+The purpose of the Teacher Preparation Affordability Scholarship Program is to encourage eligible New Mexico students to attend and complete an accredited public education department-approved teacher preparation program at a New Mexico public post-secondary educational institution or tribal college by providing a scholarship opportunity.
 The scholarship is intended to help defray the educational expenses charged by the public post-secondary institution or tribal college including tuition, fees, books and course supplies, and living expenses.

-• When you applied and completed your FAFSA application
+- When you applied and completed your FAFSA

-• Expected Family Contribution (EFC) – your financial need based on the FAFSA application
+- Student Aid Index (SAI) – your financial need based on the FAFSA

 Students must file a Free Application for Federal Student Aid (FAFSA) as part of the application process.
 If you are selected for Verification, please be advised you are expected to satisfy or complete your requirements by a specific deadline that can found under our Verification Policy page under the “Consequences and Deadlines” section.